12-VidE/annotate-audio/README.md

 -   Remove `editMode` flag as it's redundant
 -   Player is umounted and mounted when a comment is added.
 It would be better to have an update.
 -   Player time is resetted when a comment is added/modified
+-   After using `Add audiobox` command, better handle the rendering by moving outside
+-   `Insert comment` command is not removed when there's no active player
+-   Remove alias option as it's actually pretty stupid

 ### Changelog

--   **1.2.0 (developing)**
+-   **1.2.0**
     -   feat: Select audio source on `Add audiobox` command using a modal
     -   feat: Add modal to manage player properties more easily
 -   **1.1.0**
-    -   Allow each player to be independent by creating its props in `ParentApp.vue` and passing them as `props`.
+    -   Allow each player to be independent by creating its refs in `ParentApp.vue` and passing them as `props`.
 To use targeted Obsidian commands, each player is called by its `id`
     -   feat [#1](https://github.com/12-VidE/annotate-audio/issues/1): Added Obsidian command `Insert comment`
     -   feat: [#3](https://github.com/12-VidE/annotate-audio/issues/3) Added `autoplay` option
     -   fix: Render `LayoutDefault` even when property `title` is not present